Total War: Rome II: Campaign

-The game's primary campaign map extends from Bactria in the east (present-day Afghanistan) to Lusitania in the west (present-day Portugal), and from Caledonia in the north (present-day Scotland) to Garamantia in the south (present-day Libya), and is divided into 57 provinces and 173 regions.
+The game's primary campaign map extends from Bactria in the east (present-day Afghanistan) to Lusitania in the west (present-day Portugal), and from Caledonia in the north (present-day Scotland) to Garamantia in the south (present-day Libya) to Aksum (present-day Ethiopia), and is divided into 57 provinces and 173 regions.
 Each province is a grouping of up to four regions, and each region can be conquered separately.
 However, control of an entire province allows a player to pass edicts at a provincial level, which provide bonuses such as increased public happiness or military production.
 Construction options for regions within a province are displayed on a single menu, while public happiness is also province-based.
 This means that if public happiness drops too low, the most unhappy region will rebel instead of the entire province.

 Individual villages and resource buildings are absent from the campaign map and are confined to the regional capital.
 Each regional capital generates an automatic garrison, with its size defined by its population, which can be increased by constructing various buildings.
 Armies now have a raid stance, which automatically generates loot and reduces their upkeep cost.
 A player can raid in both friendly and hostile territory, although raiding one's own regions is detrimental to public happiness.

 Each province has a provincial capital with walls.
 Siege battles only occur when fighting in a provincial capital.
 Because of their larger size, provincial capitals also have more building slots than regional capitals.